cruncher/sparky/README.md

 - decibels

-    Takes a number as a ratio of power and renders it on the decibel scale
+    Takes a number as a ratio of powers and performs 20log10(number) to render it on the decibel scale.
+Useful when working with WebAudio parameters.

-- get:'path'
+- get:'propertyName'

+    Takes an object and renders the named property.

 - lowercase

+    Alias of lower.

 - percent

+    Takes a number and multiplies by 100 to render it as a percentage.

 - prepad
 - postpad
 - symbolise

+    Converts common values to symbolic equivalents: JavaScript's number Infinity becomes '∞'.

 ### Using Sparky with Django